cloudskew/cloudskew/readme.md

 No plans.
 The web app is best used on laptops and desktops (screen resolutions higher than 960 x 540, landscape mode).

+**Why doesn't the app work correctly in Internet Explorer (IE)?**

+To be honest, I haven't tested it in IE. No plans to add support for IE since it is [now deprecated](https://support.microsoft.com/en-in/help/17454/lifecycle-faq-internet-explorer).

 **Is this an open source project?**

 No. However, would love to open source parts of it in the future to invite community contributions around: